1S-LSD: Legal status

+Canada

+1S-LSD is not a controlled substance in Canada as of 2025.

 Germany

 As of August 2024, 1S-LSD remains legal in Germany, primarily due to the fact that its unique silicon-containing structural alteration circumvent the legislative controls imposed by the NpSG law.
 The legal status of 1S-LSD in Germany is likely subject to change with future amendments to the NpSG, similarly to its previously banned sister compounds 1V-LSD and 1D-LSD.
 However, it is anticipated that 1S-LSD will remain legal at least until mid-2025.

+An update on the 21st of November 2025 added 1S-LSD to the "NpSG" made the sale illegal in Germany ("sechste Verordnung zur Änderung der Anlage des Neue-psychoaktive-Stoffe-Gesetzes (NpSG)").

+United States

+1S-LSD is not an explicitly controlled substance in the United States.
+However, it could be considered a controlled substance under the Federal Analogue Act if intended for human consumption.

 Other countries

 The legal status of 1S-LSD outside of Germany is not well-documented.
 Given its structural similarity to LSD, it may be considered a controlled substance analogue in jurisdictions like the United States, where laws like the Federal Analogue Act could apply.
 Potential users and researchers should verify the legal status of 1S-LSD in their respective countries before acquisition or use.